MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-type-conversion.md

 text + code
 ```

-This expression contains two subexpressions that must be concatenated.
-To do this, the system must convert the subexpression of the least general data type \(code\) to the most general data type \(text\).
+This expression contains two sub expressions that must be concatenated.
+To do this, the system must convert the sub expression of the least general data type \(code\) to the most general data type \(text\).

 ```
 text + text